Dual Adjunction Between $\Omega$-Automata and Wilke Algebra Quotients: Introduction

-$\Omega$-automata are defined as the subclass of \emph{lasso automata} \cite{CianciaVenema2012StreamAutomataAreCoalgebras} that satisfy two conditions (circularity and coherence) which ensure that $\Omega$-automata accept lasso languages that are \emph{saturated} meaning that $u_1v_1^\omega = u_2v_2^\omega$ implies $(u_1,v_1)$ and $(u_2, v_2)$ are both accepted or both rejected.
-Lasso automata with non-saturated languages are studied in \cite{AngluinFisman2016LearningRegularOmegaLang} (under the name FDFAs) in the context of learning $\omega$-regular languages.
-There it is shown that certain lasso automaton representations of $\omega$-regular languages can be factorially smaller than their $\Omega$-automaton representations (in their terminology, \emph{syntactic FDFAs} and \emph{recurrent FDFAs} can be smaller than $L_\$$).
+$\Omega$-automata are defined as the subclass of \emph{lasso automata} \cite{CianciaVenema2012StreamAutomataAreCoalgebras} that satisfy two conditions (circularity and coherence) which ensure that $\Omega$-automata accept lasso languages that are \emph{saturated}, meaning that $u_1v_1^\omega = u_2v_2^\omega$ implies $(u_1,v_1)$ and $(u_2, v_2)$ are both accepted or both rejected.
+This is required in order for $\Omega$-automata languages to correspond to $\omega$-regular languages.
+Lasso automata (accepting non-saturated languages) are of independent interest.
+They are studied in \cite{AngluinFisman2016LearningRegularOmegaLang} (under the name FDFAs) in the context of learning $\omega$-regular languages.
+There it is shown that certain lasso automaton representations of $\omega$-regular languages can be factorially smaller than their $\Omega$-automaton representations\footnote{In the terminology of \cite{AngluinFisman2016LearningRegularOmegaLang}, \emph{syntactic} and \emph{recurrent FDFAs} can be smaller than $L_\$$.}.

-Our general motivation is to better understand the connections between algebraic and coalgebraic theory of $\omega$-regular languages, following ideas from algebra-coalgebra dual adjunctions \cite{Bezhanishvili2023MinimizationInLogicalForm,BonchiEtAl2014AlgebraCoalgebraDualityInBrzozowski,Rot16:CoalgMinInitialityFinality}.
-In algebraic language theory, $\omega$-regular languages are characterised by \emph{algebraic recognition} via \emph{Wilke algebra homomorphisms} \cite[Sec.~2.5]{PerrinPin2004InfiniteWords}.
-Hence a natural question is whether a dual adjunction exists between Wilke algebra homomorphisms and $\Omega$-automata.
-In \cite[Ch.~5]{Cruchten2022TopicsInOmegaAutomata} it is shown that every $\Omega$-automaton can be transformed into a Wilke algebra homomorphism that recognises the same language.
-The converse direction, however, has not been treated.
+Our motivation for the present work is to better understand the mathematical connections between the coalgebraic theory of $\omega$-regular languages, given by $\Omega$-automata, and the algebraic theory of $\omega$-regular languages, given by \emph{algebraic recognition} via \emph{Wilke algebras} \cite[Sec.~2.5]{PerrinPin2004InfiniteWords}.
+In the setting of finite words, \cite{Planting2013AutomataToMonoids,Cruchten2024OnTransitionConstructionsArxiv} show an adjunction between deterministic finite automata, on the coalgebra side, and monoid congruences \cite{Pin:MathematicalFoundationsOfAutomataTheory}, on the algebra side.
+We are interested in establishing a similar result for $\Omega$-automata and Wilke algebras.
+In \cite[Ch.~5]{Cruchten2022TopicsInOmegaAutomata}, a construction is given from $\Omega$-automata to Wilke algebra homomorphisms that recognise the same language.
+However, the construction is only defined on objects, and the converse direction is not treated.